Middle Laplace transform and middle convolution for linear Pfaffian systems with irregular singularities: Inversion formula and irreducibility (several variables case)

-\item $\mathcal{ML}^{x_\ell}(\mathcal{V},\Omega)$ and $\mathcal{ML}^{-x_\ell}(\mathcal{V},\Omega)$ are both irreducible in $x_\ell$-direction. \end{enumerate} Here the symbol $\sim$ means isomorphic as connections (see Remark \ref{Rem_equiv_conn}). \end{theorem} We note that the above statement (ii) is essentially the same as the statement of Theorem \ref{thm:odeconn} (ii).
+\item Both $\mathcal{ML}^{x_\ell}(\mathcal{V},\Omega)$ and $\mathcal{ML}^{-x_\ell}(\mathcal{V},\Omega)$ are irreducible and non-exceptional in $x_\ell$-direction. \end{enumerate} Here the symbol $\sim$ means isomorphic as connections (see Remark \ref{Rem_equiv_conn}). \end{theorem} We note that the above statement (ii) is essentially the same as the statement of Theorem \ref{thm:odeconn} (ii).
 Therefore, in the following, we shall only show the inversion formula (Theorem \ref{Thm_conn} (i)).